Skip to main content

 Do not install the NVIDIA GPU Operator on CKS clusters

 CoreWeave manages the NVIDIA GPU Operator on your behalf.
 Do not install the NVIDIA GPU Operator on CKS clusters.
-Installing it yourself conflicts with the platform-managed deployment, and is not supported.
+Doing so conflicts with the platform-managed deployment and is not supported.